hasura/graphql-engine/CONTRIBUTING.md

   For example: `resolve answers to everything (fix #42)` or `resolve answers to everything, fix #42`

 - Rebase master with your branch before submitting pull request.

-- Any pull request requires the signing of the CLA (Contributor License Agreement) before or after it is 	  submitted, which can be found [here](https://cla-assistant.io/hasura/graphql-engine)

 ## Commit messages